mestredelpino/standalone-vms/README.md

 focal-cloudserver-name = ""                         # The name for the ubuntu-server template VM (default is ubuntu-server-template) static-vms = {
   minio = {                                         # Deploy MinIO (cloud-native storage, will use setup-scripts/minio-setup.sh as startup script)
-    disk : 100,                                     # The VM's disk storage in GB cpu : 2,                                        # The VM's number of vCPUs
-    memory : 4000,                                  # The VM's memory in MB
+    name: minio                                     # The VM's hostname (will be used by setup script as helm chart to install) disk : 100,                                     # The VM's disk storage in GB cpu : 2,                                        # The VM's number of vCPUs memory : 4000,                                  # The VM's memory in MB